martijnswart01/martijnswart01.github.io/_projects/demo-project/index.md

 ---
 layout: post
 title: Laser Based Chip Propulsion
-description:  "Microchip handling systems face scaling limitations as chips shrink and production speeds increase: conventional vacuum pick-and-place systems are constrained by nozzle size and clogging risks.
+description:  "**Full research under embargo until 14-01-2028, key details may be missing** Microchip handling systems face scaling limitations as chips shrink and production speeds increase.
+Conventional vacuum pick and place systems are constrained by nozzle size and clogging risks, making them infeasible for further scaling.
 During my research, I developed a new handling method using capillary based water droplets and laser driven propulsion to transfer microchips, designing and experimentally validating a method that converts laser energy into controlled chip propulsion.
-I performed coupled simulations and lab experiments to optimize system parameters, demonstrating a scalable approach that significantly increases chip handling speed and can be applied to a wide range of chip sizes.
+I performed coupled simulations and lab experiments to optimize system parameters, demonstrating a scalable approach that increases chip handling speed by over 60%, and that can be applied to a wide scale of chip sizes.
 This research is the foundation for a controlled implementation of a water-laser based semiconductor handling system into practice."
 skills:
   - Micro systems design
   - Multiphysics simulation